KDE/kde-builder/doc/source-reference/IPC-notes.md

 # IPC Notes

-To support the [async](https://docs.kde.org/trunk5/en/kdesrc-build/kdesrc-build/conf-options-table.html#conf-async) parameter, which permits network updates to be run in parallel with the build process, kdesrc-build implements some limited inter-process communication (IPC).
+To support the [async](https://docs.kde.org/trunk5/en/kdesrc-build/kdesrc-build/conf-options-table.html#conf-async) parameter, which permits network updates to be run in parallel with the build process, kde-builder implements some limited inter-process communication (IPC).

 In reality there are 3 separate long-term processes during an async build: